 First Call for Papers and Workshop/Tutorials Proposals

-Wearable biosensor systems are becoming increasingly pervasive.
-Although many of these devices currently target the consumer market, the potential for high-grade sensors is increasingly evident.
-These tools increase opportunities to measure physiology and behavior in the wild (ie., outside of the laboratory).
-Evolving algorithms and math models turn these measurements into actionable information.
-Applications range from performance monitoring and enhancement in athletes, soldiers, and first responders to assistive technologies that improve quality of life in chronic diseases such as diabetes, Parkinson’s Disease, multiple sclerosis, and epilepsy.
+Current BSN applications range from performance monitoring and enhancement in athletes, soldiers, and first responders to assistive technologies that improve quality of life in chronic diseases such as hypertension, cardiac failure, COPD, kidney failure, diabetes, Parkinson’s Disease, dementia and others.
 Additionally, the opportunity to change the conduct of clinical trials and basic chronic disease management is compelling.

-The 13th International Conference on Wearable and Implantable Body Sensor Networks (BSN2016) will address BSN research and offer participants the unique BSN forum to discuss the key issues and innovative solutions for sensor and systems development, math modeling and data management and interpretation, and communications.
+The 14th International Conference on Wearable and Implantable Body Sensor Networks (BSN2017) wishes to accompany the ongoing BSN research efforts and to offer a forum for discussion of key issues, new directions and innovative solutions for sensor and systems development, data management and interpretation, and communications.
 This meeting will highlight:

-- development of new wearable systems including electrotextiles and minimally invasive sensors
+- development of new wearable systems including smart textiles and minimally invasive sensors

-- health and performance monitoring applications such as energy balance, hydration status, extreme performance and limits of performance, biomechanical fatigue and injury risk, environmental exposures monitoring, and aviation and diving safety
+- health and performance monitoring applications such as energy balance, hydration status, movement analysis, etc.

 - strategies for human and animal behavioral monitoring including mood state, cognitive status, vigilance, and sleep quality

 - clinical applications to improve objective health assessments, remote telemedical assessments, and everyday health status monitoring and systems that enhance patient self management and quality of life